Flute Tips | Christine Draeger talks about the sound of the flute

 A clarinetist found the flute ‘… only just tolerable’.
 A different clarinetist thought the flute was ‘… all air, hardly and note’.
 Another three people, two of them clarinetists, found the flute dull or bland ‘… many flute players produce a fairly bland tone that makes listening for any length of time rather tedious’.
 (What’s wrong with all these clarinetists?)

-Favorite Pieces
+Favourite Pieces

 ‘Only flute players have favorite flute pieces’ wrote one percussionist, but he was mistaken.
 Here is a list of the most popular pieces in descending order.